 The Content tool is where course materials can be found.
 Content material can range from basic text to multimedia files.

 The Discussions tool can be used for online discussions between you and other students and/or your instructor.

 The Dropbox tool is an electronic storage space for documents you will be submitting to your instructor.
 Submissions are date and time stamped.

-The Quizzes tool allows you to create a variety of assessments for your students.
+The quizzes tool allows you to take quizzes and view your own quiz results online.
 While labeled "Quizzes", this tool can be used for exams, surveys, and/or homework assignments.

 The Groups tool allows you to create a group to organize your classmates for small-group activities or discussions.